List on Bids44 →

 ServiceCostTradeoff

-Annual running cost estimate: ₹1,500-₹3,000 budget for wear-and-tear at this age, plus one major repair like reupholstery or refinishing likely in years 5-7 of its life.
+Annual running cost estimate: ₹1,500-3,500 budget for general wear-and-tear like minor polishing and tightening, plus one major repair (like a full table polish or a couple of chair re-upholsteries) likely in years 5-7.

 Known Issues — Reported by Real Pepperfry 6-Seater Dining Owners